 Decreasing the main sexual health threaths young people face only happens if young people practise healthy and safe sex.
 Too often, sexuality education is either absent, inaccurate, or a biology lesson which does not relate to the realities of young peoples lives.
 Since sexual development is an integral part of adolescence it should also be approached as such.
 That is what Dance4Life does with our curriculum called the Journey4Life.
-A highly attuned youth empowerment program that places emphasis on three things: personal growth, meeting an individual’s needs, and giving power back.
+A highly attuned youth empowerment learning experience that places emphasis on personal discovery, empathy and purposeful action for change in the community.

 OUR JOURNEY OF SELF-DISCOVERY

 The Journey4Life curriculum is designed for youth aged 10 to 24.
 It uses the holistic approach of positive youth development, and contains activities to build young people’s social emotional competences so they become empowered to make healthy choices about their lives and feel confident about their future.
 The Journey4Life consists of 12 Encounters of 90 minutes each.
 The journey begins with an inspirational invitation, followed by progression from ME (building confidence), to ME and YOU (creating gender equal attitudes), to ME and SOCIETY (critically assessing and challenging social norms).
 It ends with a huge celebration of the transformation that each participant – we call them Agent4sChange – has achieved.
 Rather than a standardised educational curriculum, the Journey4Life enables self-discovery to meet each young person’s needs.
 Overarching activities to facilitate reflective and critical thinking within the Journey4Life are journaling, mindfulness, storytelling and creative expression.